NesAbosso/CodeSummary/README.md

     * Create web-based applications and test them by running the MVC Framework-based Applications
     * Code-first or db-first approach

-  Overall, I really relished the real world experience that this Live Project provided me and look forward to applying what I have learned in my future projects.
+  Overall, I really relished the experience that this Project provided me and look forward to applying what I have learned in my future projects.